Create a big flat area to work with. (Using a small plot for the purposes of the demonstration)

 /b eb fill.
 You can remove the

 Smooth everything.
-Either selecting everything and doing the //smooth command, which can give nice curvy shapes depending on the parameters - though it may look too smooth.
-You could go over this with a slight layer of the lift brush to add roughness Or by using
+Either selecting everything and doing the //smooth command (which can give nice curvy shapes depending on the parameters - though it may look too smooth.
+You could go over this with a slight layer of the lift brush to add roughness).
+You can also smooth by using

-/b e smoothvoxel sniper brushes, which takes longer and will probably require manual fixing of the staircasing created by these brushes.
+/b e smoothvoxel sniper brushes, which takes longer and will probably require manual fixing of the staircasing* effect created by these brushes.
+Staircasing is very bad in terrain because it is a repeating pattern, and terrain is naturally random and organic.
+Staircasing looks too artificial and is, unfortunately, an artefact produced by many of Minecraft’s tools.

 The texturing phase, this is my favourite.
 I use a combination of different masks in the //replace command to get the results I want.
 My favourite masks by far are the angle mask,